DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

 Chicxulub impact.
-Artwork of the meteorite impact at Chicxulub on the Yucatan Peninsula, Mexico.
+Artwork of the meteorite impact at Chicxulub on the Yucatan Peninsula, Mexico, as seen from 10 kilometres (km) altitude.
 This impact may have caused the extinction of the dinosaurs and 70% of all Earth's species 65 million years ago.
-The meteorite was an asteroid or comet core which is thought to have been 10-20 kilometres (km) across.
-The impact created a 180- km wide crater and threw trillions of tonnes of dust (white plume) into the upper atmosphere.
+The meteorite was an asteroid or comet core thought to have been 10-20 km across.
+The impact created a 180-km wide crater and threw trillions of tonnes of dust into the atmosphere.
 This may have blocked the Sun's light and caused global climate changes.
-The remains of this debris are found worldwide as a layer in rocks known as the 'K T boundary'.
-Other impacts like this in Earth's future are a statistical certainty.
+The remains of this debris are found worldwide as a layer in rocks known as the "K/T boundary".

 Model release not required.
 Property release not required.